-Whether online or in-person, we still have resources for you.
-During COVID-19, we can offer live and recorded online programs.
-We offer a variety of teacher workshops, and provide clock hour credit for many of our public programs.
+Whether online or in person, we have resources for you.
+During this transition back to in-person learning, we can offer virtual programs but will focus on welcoming students to our on-site, place-based programs.
+We offer a variety of teacher workshops.
 Sign up for our teacher email list to stay informed, or contact us for details and scheduling.

 Here you can learn about workshops, download our estuary curriculum, and check out our favorite online resources.

-Fall and winter 2020 – 2021, we would love to work with individual teachers to provide an online program for your class.
+For the 2023-2024 school year, we would love to work with teachers to provide an on-site or virtual program for your class.
 Please see our contact information below.
-When students are back in the classroom, we will be ready to offer on-site programs for all grade levels.
-This includes programs for pre-kindergarten to grade 12 and home school groups.
+This includes programs for pre-kindergarten to college and home-schooled groups.
 Learn more about bringing your class to Padilla Bay.

 Questions?
 Please contact Education Coordinator Susan Wood at 360-428-1066.